rikluost/sionna-PlutoSDR/README.md

 Fig 4.
 Received signal with calculated start position

 Upon successful synchronization, the PSD for both the received signal and the accompanying noise can be calculated.
-The resulting PSD plots are visualized in Figure 6.
+The resulting plots are visualized in Figure 6.

 ![alt text](https://github.com/rikluost/sionna-PlutoSDR/blob/main/pics/_plot6.png)